jnsebgosselin/gwhat/docs/plotting_hydrograph.rst

 .. _subsec_water_level_component:

-Ground-water level
+Groundwater levels
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The ground-water levels are plotted on the bottom part of the hydrograph.
-By default, the ground-water data are plotted as a continuous line that relies all the available data.
+The groundwater levels are plotted on the bottom part of the hydrograph.
+By default, groundwater levels are represented by a continuous line that connects to all available data.

-It is possible to force the line to break over an extended period of time for which data is missing by adding a nan value between the period for which data is available in the water level datafile before importing it.
+It is possible to ensure that the continuous line is not drawn over periods of time where data is missing by adding a nan value in the water levels time series before importing it in GWHAT.
 For example, in :numref:`fig_missing_water_level`, water level data were missing for the whole of 2012.
-A ``nan`` was thus added in the datafile at one time during this period to avoid a line to be plotted between the 31/12/2011 and the 01/01/2013.
+A ``nan`` was thus added in the data file at one time during this period to avoid a line to be plotted between the 31/12/2011 and the 01/01/2013.